2019 Integrated Report

 The provision of clean renewable power is a critical factor of national development.
 Thus, our standard for leadership and excellence goes beyond the bottom line.
 We believe we do good business by doing good.

 Throughout our value chain, we deal with various publics and commit to uplifting the lives of our internal and external stakeholders.
-These partners in social development include our employees, contractors, suppliers, host communities, energy industry alliances, media, the academe, non-government organizations, peoples’ organizations, local government units, government regulatory agencies, and our customers.
+These partners in social development include our employees, contractors, suppliers, host communities, energy industry allies, the media, the academe, non-governmental organizations (NGOs), peoples’ organizations, local government units (LGUs), government regulatory agencies, and our customers.

-Our employment practices and workplace culture seek to bring out the best in people, and our corporate social responsibility programs conform to international best practices and respond to global investor expectations concerning sustainability.
-We seek to protect the human rights and enhance development opportunities as we deal with them.
+Our employment practices and workplace culture seek to bring out the best in people, while our corporate social responsibility (CSR) programs conform to international best practices and respond to global investor expectations concerning sustainability.
+We seek to protect human rights and enhance development opportunities as we deal with them.